roman-milk/roman-milk.github.io/brooke.md

+===

- ****** Brooke Ch.
-02 ****** byStoryTeller07© Brooke would have laughed if the woman had revealed she thought of this as a kidnapping.
+Brooke would have laughed if the woman had revealed she thought of this as a kidnapping.
 The two young women simply thought this rich bitch wanted an adventure, a distraction in her mundane shopping life, a bit of rough play.

  "Now crawl over here and lick my fingers."
 Brooke told her.
 She nodded at Carlene who was waiting eagerly behind the woman.
 She crawled over to Brooke and started to lick the hand that was shoved into her face.
 Brooke sat with the dress up around her waist, legs open in anticipation.